 English is the official language.

 Medical insurance is required when visiting Ascension Island.
 A yellow fever vaccination certificate is only required for travellers who are one year old or older, and are coming from a country with a risk of yellow fever transmission.
 Non-malarial mosquitoes can be a nuisance and travellers should arm themselves with mosquito repellent.
 A small hospital is available to deal with day-to-day complaints but sophisticated treatment is not available on the island.
 Travellers should carry adequate supplies of prescription medication.
 A UK-qualified dentist is available on the island.
 Travellers planning on diving should be aware that there is no decompression facility on Ascension, nor are there qualified rescue divers.

 Tips of 10 to 15 percent are expected in restaurants and upmarket hotels in Ascension Island if a service charge hasn't been included.
 Tipping for other services is discretionary.

 The level of crime on Ascension Island is very low.
 Crimes or violence against residents or visitors are virtually unheard of.
 Visitors hiring cars should be aware that wild sheep and donkeys can congregate on the roads, especially during wet weather.

-Customs in Ascension Island are much like those of the UK, with handshaking being customary when introduced to someone new.
+Customs in Ascension Island are much like those of the UK, with handshakes being customary when introductions are made.

 Business is conducted much like in the UK.
 Politeness and punctuality are key to good business relations, and initial meetings are often conducted formally and impersonally, becoming more open and social as things progress.
 Business cards are exchanged upon introduction.
 Dress is formal, with dark suits preferred.
 Business hours are generally 8am to 5pm Monday to Friday, with an hour taken at lunch.

 The international dialling code for Ascension Island is +247.
 Most hotels provide internet connections.